 Logistics and warehousing services are offered through our QuayConnect and QuayPack operations.
 QuayConnect facilitates the efficient connection of products to market and collaborates with its on-port partner, QuayPack, to provide integrated transportation and third-party logistics (3PL) solutions.
-The Port offers over 39,000 square meters of storage facilities in both Nelson and Marlborough.
+The Port offers over 40,000 square meters of storage facilities in both Nelson and Marlborough.
 In Nelson, QuayPack manages 23,000 square meters of British Retail Consortiumaccredited storage space at the Patterson Logistics Centre, which is New Zealand's largest on-port storage facility, along with an additional 12,000 square meters of other warehousing.
-In Riverlands, Marlborough, QuayConnect operates the Marlborough Inland Port, which features 5,000 square meters of warehousing space dedicated to storage and packing, along with a specified area for container operations and storage.
+In Riverlands, Marlborough, QuayConnect operates Honomai, the Marlborough Inland Port, which features 5,000 square meters of warehousing space dedicated to storage and packing, along with a specified area for container operations and storage.

-Port Nelson's scope of services also includes slipway services at the Nelson Marine Precinct (NMP) for vessels up to 2,400t.
-NMP supports one of New Zealand's strongest marine engineering clusters with both a slipway operation and a marine travel lift and hardstand operation.
+Port Nelson's scope of services also includes slipway services for vessels up to 2,400t.
+This operation supports one of New Zealand's strongest marine engineering clusters.
 In addition, the Port has over 23 hectares of commercial land that it develops and leases to support fishing, marine services, and other export-related industries.